vikaskumar45007/vikaskumar45007/README.md

 - 👋 Hi, I’m Vikas Kumar
-- 👀 I’m interested in machine learning,A.I, and web development
+- 👀 I’m interested in Python, machine learning and A.I.
-- 🌱 I’m currently learning machine learning and web development
+- 🌱 I’m currently learning machine learning in python.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on open source issues.
 - 📫 reach me with vikaskumar45007@gmail.com

 <!---